infor-design/enterprise-wc/src/components/ids-upload/README.md

 ## Terminology

 **Input Type File:** A standard basic input element with type as file.
-**Label**: HTMLLabelElement to keep matching with HTMLInputElement.
+**Label:** HTMLLabelElement to keep matching with HTMLInputElement.
 Make sure the label has a meaningful relative.
+**Drag and Drop:** File/s can be drag from finder/explorer window and drop into upload field.

 ## Features (With Code Samples)